r-cybersecurity/your-experience-starting-in-security/README.md

 # your-experience-starting-in-security

-This is an invite-only program for positive members of r/cybersecurity to create a shortish article detailing how they broke in to security, where they are now, and what people should know about the field.
-We would want those hosted on your blog, **not** CC licensed (I mean, if you really want to, I'm not stopping you?), and we will provide a link to those plus a short bio about you in an r/cybersecurity wiki page.
+This is an invite-only program for positive members of r/cybersecurity to create an article detailing how they broke in to security, where they are now, and what people should know about the field.
+We would want those hosted on your blog, **not** CC licensed (I mean, if you really want to, I'm not stopping you?), and we will provide a link to those plus a short bio about you in an r/cybersecurity wiki page (and potentially in other situations as well).

 This is inspired by: https://lethain.com/my-career-story/ as a possible solution to our need to express that people take many winding paths into security, because a lot of people are looking for the "one true way," and there truly isn't one.
+These should be detailed and broad, perhaps a bit rambly, to try to give readers context about your experience and the cybersecurity field as a whole.

 ### To submit a response